How to Increase Hotel Revenue

 Create Irresistible Packages and Bundles

-Another effective way to increase ancillary sales is by offering bundled packages.
+Another effective way to increase ancillary revenue for hotels is by offering bundled packages.
 Instead of selling services separately, create attractive combinations such as:

 • Romance and wedding packages including champagne, chocolates, and spa access